CrazyScamp/ApprenticeVrSrc-Setup/README.md

 ---

-Before you start! if you haven't already you need to get your headset ready for sideloading
+## Before you start!
+If you haven't already you need to get your headset ready for sideloading
 <p>
   <a
 href="https://github.com/CrazyScamp/Setup-Quest-For-Sideloading">